ivoputzer/m.spy/readme.md

 ```

 #### spy.called
-`true` if the spy was called at least once.
+Is `true` if the spy was called at least once.

 #### spy.notCalled
-`true` if the spy was not called.
+Is `true` if the spy was not called.

 #### spy.callCount
 The number of recorded calls.